Let’s do everything a bit different…. today’s recipe is shown above. Enjoy! ;)

 This delicious Gazpacho is the best when it is hot outside and you want to eat something refreshing instead of something like “Eisbein mit Sauerkraut” ;) That’s why the Spanish like it so much.
 Right now it is not as hot as it used to be the last couple weeks, but this soup is still delicious.
 As a starter for your dinner or as a snack between the meals.
 Always good!
 And also pretty easy to prepare.
 Pretty good with that – Cheesy Bacon Wrapped Puff Pastry Sticks!
 If you prefer the color green, have a look here :)

 Note: You can peel the tomatoes with a potato peeler – works fine and is fast.
-If you do the scald method it is less messy ;) The tabasco is optional in the recipe – as a starter for your dinner, you can make it hot with the tabasco – if you want the Gazpacho as a real refreshing treat, I would not season with tabasco or just a tiny bit.
+If you do the scalding method it is less messy ;) The Tabasco is optional in the recipe – as a starter for your dinner, you can make it hot with the tabasco – if you want the Gazpacho as a real refreshing treat, I would not season with Tabasco or just a tiny bit.

 INGREDIENTS / ZUTATEN